francessola/git-practice/README.md

-# My First GitHub Project
+# Git Practice

+This repository was created to practice Git and GitHub.

+# What I practiced
+- Creating a repository
+- Cloning a repository
+- Tracking changes with Git
+- Using git add
+- Creating commits with git commit
+- Uploading changes with git push

-I am learning Git and GitHub
+This is my first practice with Git and GitHub